Joetsu Aquarium: Magellanic Penguin Museum

-Many of the burrows in the breeding area were built to resemble the environment in Argentina.
+Many of the burrows in the breeding area were built to resemble the penguins' environment in Argentina.

 The museum's Magellanic Penguin Museum keeps the largest number of Magellanic penguins in the world, with 118 as of June 28, 2018 and 124 as of October 2019.

-Breeding activity is very active, with an average of 7 new penguins per year during the old aquarium years and 18 new penguins per year during the 2019 breeding season.
+Breeding activity is very active, with an average of seven new penguins hatched per year during the old aquarium years, and 18 new penguins hatched per year during the 2019 breeding season.